SwissDataScienceCenter/renku/docs/how-to-guides/renkulab/ssh-into-sessions.rst

     .. code-block:: console

-        $ renku session start -p renkulab --ssh
+        $ renku session start -p renkulab --ssh Your system is not set up for SSH connections to Renku.
+Would you like to set it up? [y/N]: y [...]
-        [...]
-        SSH connection successfully configured, use 'ssh renkulab.io-myproject-02a9e407' to connect.
-        Session user-myproject-02a9e407 successfully started
+        Session user-myproject-02a9e407 successfully started, use 'renku session open --ssh user-myproject-02a9e407' or 'ssh
+        renkulab.io-myproject-02a9e407' to connect to it

     .. note::

         **Curious what's happening under the hood?** This command starts a new session on RenkuLab.
 But first, it adds your local SSH keys to the ``allowed_keys`` in the project and pushes those changes to RenkuLab.
-If this is your first time using the SSH feature on RenkuLab, this command creates an SSH key pair for you.
-Once the session is started, it creates an SSH connection entry in your local SSH config for that session id.
+If this is your first time using the SSH feature on RenkuLab, Renku creates an SSH key pair for you.
+Once the session is started, Renku creates an SSH connection entry in your local SSH config for that session id.
 This SSH config entry can be used with your SSH client or tools like VSCode.

 Open an SSH Session via a Shell